 While training in heart rate zones may be more for intermediate and advanced runners, a heart rate monitor and GPS watch can be a useful tool for beginners who start running, too.
 In addition to tracking your workout time and mileage, a good heart rate monitor can also give you information, such as calories burned and recommendations on how much time you need in between workouts to recover.

 When beginners start running, there will be plenty of mental hurdles you’ll need to get past as you increase your mileage.
-Listening to music while you run can help you relax and make the difficulty of a new activity a little easier to deal with.
+Listening to music, a podcast, or an audiobook while you run can help you relax and make the difficulty of a new activity a little easier to deal with.

 Having a plan will help you stay consistent and avoid injury as you begin to add running into your weekly routine.
 Where you’ll run, how often, and how far will all need to be determined beforehand – just remember you can always adjust it depending on how you feel from day to day.